utdata/icj-cli-tools/lectures/bash/bash-02-moving-around.md

 `$ ls`

-That should show you a result with the `mydirectory` that we created earlier.
+That should show you a result with the `newdirectory` that we created earlier.

 Here are the commands and results of these last few commands in my terminal.
 I started with a `pwd` so you can see where I started from: